open-space-collective/open-space-toolkit/README.md

 ## Using OSTk in your applications

-To help jump-start using OSTk, here is a simple docker image that you can use to create your applications.
+To help jump-start using OSTk, here is a simple Docker image that you can use to create your applications.

 ### Docker